Breast Ductal Carcinoma in Situ

 Enhancing Healthcare Team Outcomes

-Ductal carcinoma in situ treatment is multifaceted and should be tailored to the patient based on pathology, overall health, comorbidities, age, genetics, cosmetic concerns, hormone receptor status, medical access, social support, and patient preference.
-It is, therefore paramount for the physician to have a careful discussion with the patient in order to come to an informed decision in regards to the treatment plan and ensure care coordination for each patient.
-[Level 1] These patients will need coordination with some or all of the following specialties:
+DCIS treatment is multifaceted and should be tailored to the patient based on pathology, overall health, comorbidities, age, genetics, cosmetic concerns, hormone receptor status, medical access, social support, and patient preference.
+Therefore, it is paramount for the physician to have a careful discussion with the patient to make an informed decision regarding the treatment plan and ensure care coordination for each patient.
+These patients need coordination with some or all of the following specialties:

 • General surgery/breast surgical oncology